 What Is Tartar Sauce?

-👩🍳 For more delicious condiments, check out my Romesco sauce, rosemary chili aioli, homemade harissa, basil pesto and charred roasted salsa.
+👩🍳 For more delicious condiments, check out my bang bang sauce, Romesco sauce, rosemary chili aioli, homemade harissa, basil pesto, Thai green chili sauce and charred roasted salsa.

-My homemade recipe for tartar sauce features simple ingredients you are likely to have in the pantry but if not, they are easily accessible in most supermarkets and can be used in other dishes.
+My healthy tartar sauce features simple ingredients you are likely to have in the pantry but if not, they are easily accessible in most supermarkets and can be used in other dishes.
+Find the full measurements in the recipe card below.

 - Baby capers (the ones in brine not salt) – this is the key ingredient that gives the sauce its unique flavor.